 So pretax margins basically show us the effects of debts that if you have taken a loan then what effects would be there on the margins by filling the interest portions

-then in net profit, all your expenses are subtracted, whether it be operating expenses, or not operating expenses so it gives you t he overall picture of a companies profitability net profit margin is quite common, whenever we talk of simple profit margin we talk about net profit margin only
+then in net profit, all your expenses are subtracted, whether it be operating expenses, or not operating expenses so it gives you the overall picture of a company's profitability net profit margin is quite common, whenever we talk of simple profit margin we talk about net profit margin only

-now we will talk about comparison on companies
+Now we will talk about a comparison of companies

-I am going to discuss a very simple topic Markup Vs Marin We will see what is the difference between markup and profit margin
+I am going to discuss a very simple topic Markup Vs Margin We will see what is the difference between markup and profit margin

 Markup is a similar term of profit margin Many people get confused about markup and profit margin